-As an author she has four books on architecture and design and as a photographer has two books on her black and white photography – St George’s Chapel, A Portrait (2008) and A Book of King’s (2010), accompanying the colour work of Magnum photographer Martin Parr.
+As an author she has four books on architecture and design and as a photographer she has published two books: St George’s Chapel, A Portrait (2008) and A Book of King’s (2010) which accompanied the colour work of Magnum photographer Martin Parr.
 She has enjoyed solo and group exhibitions since 1999 in London, the wider UK and abroad.
-Her photography has been featured in various journals such as Black and White Photography and The British Journal of Photography, and on the BBC and CNN news television.
+Her photography has featured in various journals such as Black and White Photography and The British Journal of Photography, and on BBC and CNN news television.

+Eleanor prints on silver gelatin fibre warm tone paper.
 All prints are signed and are part of a limited edition of no more than 25.

 For more information on Eleanor’s photography please see Q and A with Eleanor Curtis

 BA (Hons) Psychology with Computer Models, University of Sussex

 Research Fellow, Royal College of Art, London

 MA (with Distinction) International and Comparative Law, School of Oriental and African Studies, University of London